Installation Guide for Tubing Anchor Catchers

 Rotate the tubing to the right (to the LEFT if the TAC is right-hand set) 5-8 turns at the tool to retract the cones from the slips and allow the slips to move back into the housing.
 For quick-setting TACs, only 1.5-3 turns are typically required to retract the cones.

-To ensure the slips are all the way backed off while the tubing anchor is coming out, occasionally (every 5-10 stands) use a pipe wrench to turn the tubing to the right (to the LEFT if the TAC is right-hand set).
+To ensure the slips are all the way backed off while the tubing anchor is coming out, occasionally (every 5-10 stands or 3-5 stands, depending on the TAC model) use a pipe wrench to turn the tubing to the right (to the LEFT if the TAC is right-hand set).

 Removal: Emergency Release